yasuohasegawa/OFPropertyBind/README.md

 # OFPropertyBind
-This code is example of property binding using small utility below. http://woboq.com/blog/property-bindings-in-cpp.html
+This code is example of property binding using small utility below.<br>
+http://woboq.com/blog/property-bindings-in-cpp.html